pferlito/native-dragdrop-reorder/README.md

 native-dragdrop-reorder
 =======================

-Experiment with native drag and drop
+Experiment with reordering a list with native drag and drop.
+Works in modern browsers.